 How can the management team potential be focused?

 - The CEO or board chair is accountable for the top management team.

 - Make time & priority for the team to develop their Goals, Roles, and procedures horizontally + vertically, within the organization.

 - Meet at least 2 hours monthly to evaluate strategic goals & progress.
 Also, identify cross-functional barriers that need to be improved.

 - Team to give updates & share stories of how the corporate mission & values are being lived & experienced by customers + employees.

 - Top managers mentor & meet with the people who report to their direct reports.
-For example Mentor – Chief Financial Officer meets to discuss work, career planning, how to navigate the company politics with Mentee – Billing Clerk, who is managed directly by the Director of Finance who is managed by Chief Financial Officer.
+For example, Mentor – Chief Financial Officer meets to discuss work, career planning, how to navigate the company politics with Mentee – Billing Clerk, who is managed directly by the Director of Finance, managed by the Chief Financial Officer.